PipelineDeals/engineering_docs/interview-process.md

 * [TS] What are your preferred testing tools?
 * [TS, CE] What are some of your favorite gems?
 * [CE] Favorite podcasts?
+* [CE] Who are your favorite authors?
+What technical books have been your favorite?
 * [CE] What are you favorite sources to honing your tech skills?
 * [CE, potentially G] If you could go to 2 conferences for free, which would they be?
+* [C] Talk about a failure you've been involved in.
+What failed?
+What did you learn from the failure?
-* [G] Which javascript framework is most interesting to you?
+* [TS] Which javascript framework is most interesting to you?
 * [D] Are you interested in production infrastructure and its maintenance?
 * [D] What cloud providers do you have experience with?
 (AWS, heroku, etc)
 * [D] Have you run production apps in those cloud environments?